 Cinnamon is a superstar spice that deserves a place in every heart-conscious kitchen.
-Research has indicated that it can reduce levels of total cholesterol, “bad” LDL cholesterol and triglycerides, while keeping “good” HDL cholesterol stable.
+Research has indicated that it can help support cardiovascular health.
 With cinnamon, quality matters.
 Look for Ceylon ("true" cinnamon), which is much better for you than the cheaper ‘Cassia’ varieties offered by most grocery stores.
 To use: Sprinkle on a warm bowl of oatmeal or on a sweet potato.

 Sleep Herbs — Chamomile and Lavender

 One in three adults in the U.S. do not get enough sleep and are at a higher risk of developing cardiovascular disease even if they're healthy and show no other symptoms.
 Chamomile and lavender are natural sleep-promoting herbs that can be found in teas, powders, and supplements.
 Inhaling the aroma of lavender essential oil or spraying a lavender mist on your pillowcase may also help you fall asleep faster.